paralin/crew/docs/nginx.md

 # Nginx

-Dokku uses nginx as it's server for routing requests to specific applications.
+Crew uses nginx as it's server for routing requests to specific applications.
 By default, access and error logs are written for each app to `/var/log/nginx/${APP}-access.log` and `/var/log/nginx/${APP}-error.log` respectively

 ## TLS/SPDY support

-Dokku provides easy TLS/SPDY support out of the box.
+Crew provides easy TLS/SPDY support out of the box.
 This can be done app-by-app or for all subdomains at once.
 Note that whenever TLS support is enabled SPDY is also enabled.

 ### Per App